Updated May 2, 2023

-Introduction To RDBMS Interview Questions And Answer
+Introduction to RDBMS Interview Questions and Answers

-1. What are different features of an RDBMS?
+Q1.
+What are the different features of an RDBMS?

-4. Explain three levels of data abstraction?
+Q4.
+Explain three levels of data abstraction.

-1.Physical level: This is the lowest level of abstraction and it describes how data is stored.
+- Physical level: This is the lowest level of abstraction, describing how data is stored.

-2.Logical level: The next level of abstraction is logical, it describes what type of data is stored in a database and what is the relationship between these data.
+- Logical level: The next level of abstraction is logical; it describes what type of data is stored in a database and the relationship between these data.

-3.View level: The highest level of abstraction and it describes the only entire database.
+- View level: The highest level of abstraction describes only the entire database.

-5. What are different Codd’s 12 rules for Relational Database?
+Q5.
+What are different Codd’s 12 rules for Relational Databases?

 Codd’s 12 rules are a set of thirteen rules (numbered zero to twelve) proposed by Edgar F. Codd.